-We’ve been building and selling blasters for nearly 10 years now and our aim has always been to make Nerf, especially homemade blasters, more accessible and available.
+Now, in collaboration with various designers, we’ve been building and selling blasters for nearly 10 years.
+Our aim has always been to make nerf—especially homemade blasters—more accessible and available.

-- After orders are packed, double checked, and sealed, they’re sent back to our office where shipping labels and customs information are generated and then they’re on their way to your door 🙂
+After orders are packed, double-checked, and sealed, we generate shipping labels and customs information.
+Then it’s on the way to your door 🙂